Kyle Guy: Sacramento Kings (2019–2021)

-Kyle Guy was drafted in the 2019 NBA draft by the New York Knicks before being traded to Sacramento.
+Guy was drafted in the 2019 NBA draft by the New York Knicks before being traded to Sacramento.
 The Kings signed him to a two-way contract on July 7, 2019, to split time between the NBA Kings and their NBA G League affiliate, the Stockton Kings.
 He scored 42 points for Stockton in a win over the Iowa Wolves on December 1.
 Guy made his NBA debut on January 10, 2020, against the Milwaukee Bucks.
-On January 18, Guy scored 37 points and hit seven three-pointers for Stockton in a 147–117 loss to the Oklahoma City Blue.
+On January 18, he scored 37 points and hit seven three-pointers for Stockton in a 147–117 loss to the Oklahoma City Blue.

-On February 21, 2021, Guy scored 9 points in 9 minutes off the bench for the Sacramento Kings against the Milwaukee Bucks, on 4-for-5 shooting.
+On March 25, 2021, Guy scored 17 points in 22 minutes off the bench for the Sacramento Kings in a 141–119 victory over the Golden State Warriors on 6-for-9 shooting, including 4-for-6 on three-point field goals.

 Cleveland Charge (2021)

 In August 2021, Guy joined the Golden State Warriors for the 2021 NBA Summer League roster.
 He debuted with 15 points in 17 minutes off the bench while 4-for-10 from the field, as well as 3-for-7 from three-point range against the Orlando Magic.
 On September 27, 2021, he signed with the Cleveland Cavaliers, but was waived on October 16.
 On October 23, he signed with the Cleveland Charge as an affiliate player.